juntao/arenztopia/content/news/Issue 3.md

 A new dinosaur was unearthed a couple of miles away in the coast region.
 Called Thanos Dysprositosarus, it is a large tyrannosaur.
 It is the second species in the Thanos genus, which is named after the comic book charachter.
 The species name, Dysprositosarus, means ¨hard to get at lizard¨, because Dysprositos is the greek word for ¨hard to get at¨.
 It is named this way because it was found in really hard rocks.
 ## Social Distancing: How it affects rats
 by Max Supresey, Director of psycology at the ASO
 The ASO (Arenzish Scientific Office)´s department of psycology conducted a study on rats during social distancing.
 They acquired 50 lab rats and put them in a box, then separated each rat from the others with a round partition.
-Then, they monitored the rat´s
+Then, they monitored the rat´s brains for a month.
+After a month had passed, the psycologists had the rats solve basic puzzles that they also solved before social distancing.
+The data shows that the rats were able to solve a greater number of puzzles, but they did it slower.
+## Events
+QuarantineFest 2020
+March 19th
+People get together via Skype